oshaughnessy/sierramountainll/_pages/coaches.md

 hitting, sliding, and fielding, at levels appropriate for the ages you'll be coaching.

+Please see our [Volunteers]({% link _pages/volunteers.md %}) page for info on background checks and other requirements mandated by California and Little League.

 See Little League's [Appointing Managers, Coaches, and Umpires ](https://www.littleleague.org/university/articles/appointing-managers-coaches-and-umpires/).
 {: .notice }